falkirks/cw/README.md

 ### regex-consumer (prototype done)

 This consumer will look for text like “CW: thing, thing 2, thing 3”.
+The regex consumer can be suppressed for specific text using a simple `\` escape.

 ### tag-consumer (prototype done)